Immediate stress relief

-If you learn how to breathe well you will without a doubt sleep better, it will relieve tension in your body, your skin will look more plump, your eyes will be brighter, your immune system will become more robust, your power of concentration will improve and you will feel calmer and more relaxed generally.
-The breath is like an interface between the body and the mind, every thought, every emotion, in fact everything you do, has a direct effect on your breath….Taking control of your breath will help you take control of your mind…
+Good breathing also improves the your power of concentration and you’ll will feel more relaxed generally.
+The breath is like an interface between the body and the mind.
+Every thought, every emotion, in fact everything you do, has a direct effect on your breath.

 For instant stress relief try this: